-Fiscal and Staffing Considerations: Costs for work covered by the grants will first be borne by the Town and then reimbursed to the Town with a combination of both Federal and State funds covering 100% of eligible costs, provided that all grant requirements are met.
+Fiscal and Staffing Considerations: Costs associated for work covered by the grant, if extended and fully funded, will be reimbursed to the Town with a combination of both Federal and State funds covering 100% of the costs associated with the project.
+Elevation costs, if fully funded, can be reimbursed at up to \$175k per home.
 There is a significant staff impact to administer the grant funds.